 No cream is needed for this silky cauliflower soup.
 Plus, using only five ingredients, you can quickly cook it over the campfire in about 20 minutes.
 Serve as a soup appetizer or as a main dish with fresh bread.

 The trick to creating a creamy texture is using just a little bit of flour to thicken the soup.
 You can use any type of flour you have on hand, including gluten-free.
 An immersion blender is suggested but a potato masher can also be used.

 If you’re feeling adventurous, try adding fresh or dried herbs or spices to the soup as it cooks.
-We like thyme, rosemary, bay leaves, or a pinch of red pepper flakes.
+Good options are thyme, rosemary, bay leaves, or a pinch of red pepper flakes.

 - 1 tablespoon all-purpose flour

 - 4 cups chicken broth or vegetable broth